 - Top Doctors featured in U.S. News & World Report, 2012/2013

-- Korean Broadcasting System (KBS) Overseas Compatriots Award, 2015
+- Korean Broadcasting System (KBS) Overseas Compatriots Award in Science and Technology, 2015